tulip-control/tulip-control/doc/install.rst

   $ sudo apt-get install python-numpy python-scipy python-cvxopt python-networkx python-ply

-Optionally packages can be obtained by appending ``python-matplotlib`` etc. to the above command.
+Optional packages can be obtained by appending ``python-matplotlib`` etc. to the above command.

 Mac OS X
 ````````